plausible/website/_posts/2020-09-02-how-not-to-launch-on-product-hunt-and-lessons-from-our-successful-launch.md

 Do the "marketing" work day in and day out from day one instead.
 Improve your product, talk to people, listen to the feedback, share your lessons and learnings, answer questions people have, build your audience and your community one person at a time.

-Our marketing is focused on content and different niche communities.
-You can read more about how our approach helped us bootstrapped our startup [from $400 to $2,750 MRR in 135 days without paid advertising](https://plausible.io/blog/startup-marketing).
+Our marketing approach is focused on content and different niche communities.
+You can read more about how our approach helped us bootstrap our startup [from $400 to $2,750 MRR in 135 days without paid advertising](https://plausible.io/blog/startup-marketing).

 ## Two possible approaches for your Product Hunt launch

-### Launch as soon as you have a working product
+### Go live as soon as you have a working product

 Launch on Product Hunt as soon as you have something to show.
 This will be the first time you showcase your product to the world.
 You won't have much of an audience to help you spread the word at that stage so you'll need to play the Product Hunt game and hope to get lucky.

-Ali for [Instatus](https://instatus.com/) had a [reasonable strategy](https://twitter.com/alisalahio/status/1293151141816041473) for this approach:
+Ali for [Instatus](https://instatus.com/) has a [reasonable strategy](https://twitter.com/alisalahio/status/1293151141816041473) for this approach:

-* Ask a popular hunter to submit the product
+* Ask a popular hunter to submit your product
 * Create a cool GIF and a cool video
 * Do a retweet giveaway in the launch tweet

 This will optimize your chances of having a successful launch even if you don't have an existing audience.

-### Delays the launch until you have built an audience
+### Delay the launch until you've built an audience

-Launch on Product Hunt when you're more established and have already built an engaged audience.
+Launch on Product Hunt when you're more established and have built an audience.
 Then you don't need to play the game.

-Launch your product, start engaging with relevant people, build your audience one person at a time over a period of few months and then go with the delayed launch on Product Hunt itself where the audience you've built will help you get seen.
+Release your product, start engaging with relevant people, build your audience one person at a time over a period of few months and then go with the delayed launch on Product Hunt itself where the audience you've built will help you get seen.

 How much time do you need to build an audience?
 How big audience do you need?
 There's no definitive answer that would work for all the startups.
 If you start seeing great subscriber numbers, if people love sharing your product and if your tweets get a lot of engagement... these are all great positive signs.

-We had an audience of about 1,000 Twitter followers when we launched.
+We had an audience of about 1,000 Twitter followers when we launched on Product Hunt.
 This was an audience we've built in about 4 months and we didn't do any hacks or tricks.
 Each of the followers is a person who has volunteered to follow us because they liked our product and/or the message we stand for.

 ## Product Hunt launch checklist